Shirley-PH/hostels-website-php/README.md

 - It starts at localhost in your PC
 - New hotels or jobs can be added from the database

+This project is still under development and requires many improvements and modifications so that it can be executed online and not from XAMP

 ## Demo

 Insert gif or link to demo